Board of Directors

 Chaplain Matiniah is a community chaplain, a Master Disaster Chaplain Instructor certified by FEMA/NDIN and Islamic Relief-USA and a former full time ACPE – certified Clinical Pastoral Education (CPE) Chaplaincy Resident at Yale-New Haven Hospital.
 In addition, she is a veteran educator with a wide range of teaching, training and consulting experiences in the US and the Middle East.
 Chaplain Yahya has been a volunteer hospital chaplain, prison chaplain and a Muslim marriage counselor for more than 15 years.
 She is also Vice President for Community Chaplaincy and Education Chair for the Association of Muslim Chaplains.

 Chaplain AbdulMalik Negedu

-AbdulMalik Negedu is a volunteer Outreach Ambassador with the US Attorney’s Office (New Haven) and a founding board member of the Association of Muslim Chaplains, and former Vice President of Community Chaplaincy for the Association, Community Chaplain with Masjid Al Islam in New Haven, CT and Disaster Chaplain with Islamic Relief.
+AbdulMalik Negedu is a community chaplain with Malik Human services Institute, Inc. in New Haven, CT.
+He was a volunteer Outreach Ambassador with the US Attorney’s Office (New Haven) and a founding board member of the Association of Muslim Chaplains, and former Vice President of Community Chaplaincy for the Association, Community Chaplain with Masjid Al Islam in New Haven, CT and Disaster Chaplain with Islamic Relief.
 He completed his Clinical Pastoral Education residency at the former Hospital of Saint Raphael’s in New Haven, CT.
 AbdulMalik works on interfaith initiatives and speaks and writes on mercy and peace i Islam, and mutual understanding amongst all faiths and peoples.